anderspitman/iobio-absent-anders/README.md

 fibridge is used for local file support in the iobio apps.
 It's probably not the end of the world if it goes down for a couple days, though we'll likely get a few emails from users.

+First thing to try is rebooting (NOT terminating) the instance from the AWS EC2 dashboard.

-If you want to debug it you'll need to ssh into ubuntu@lf-proxy.iobio.io and figure out why the executable isn't running on port 9001.
+If you want to debug directly you'll need to ssh into ubuntu@lf-proxy.iobio.io and figure out why the executable isn't running on port 9001.